vatioz/minimal-mistakes/_posts/2018-07-17-poormans-powershell-publish.md

 This is enough to create new release on GitHub.
 You can find it on url like this:
 `https://github.com/$githubUser/$product/releases/tag/$version`

 But how about the actual release, those zips we created?
-Cmdlet `New-GitHubRelease` also has parameter `-Assets`!
+Cmdlet `New-GitHubRelease` also has parameter `-Asset`!
 An asset is a Powershell hashtable with two keys - `Path` and `Content-Type` (mind the hyphen!).
 The parameter accepts array of those.

 So for example, this is how it could look like: